Perhaps as contagious as a yawn (or more appropriately, the common cold), a partner's sour mood can actually be even harder to cope with.

 - Is there a difficult issue we haven't discussed?

-- Am I frustrated or angry about something?
+- What am I frustrated or angry about?

 - Am I feeling jealous or unappreciated?

 - Am I stressed because I'm working too much?

 - Am I wallowing or playing the poor-me role?

 - Do any of my medications cause moodiness?

 - Have I been getting enough sleep?
 Am I tired?

 - Am I eating healthy and getting enough vitamins?

 - Am I craving sunshine or fresh air?